Quantum Computation with Coherent Spin States and the Close Hadamard Problem: Oracle Decision Problems and the Close Hadamard Problem

 \section{Oracle Decision Problems and the Close Hadamard Problem}

 Quantum algorithms for the efficient solution of oracle decision problems are of historical importance in quantum information ~\cite{De85,DJ92}.
-The Deutsch-Jozsa problem in particular has been studied in both discrete and continuous variable settings ~\cite{DJ92,BP03,AHS09,AHS11}.
-We are inspired by the continuous variable quantum algorithm used to solve the Deutsch-Jozsa problem, where logical states are a continuously-parameterized in a \emph{infinite}-dimensional Hilbert space.
+The Deutsch--Jozsa problem in particular has been studied in both discrete and continuous variable settings ~\cite{DJ92,BP03,AHS09,AHS12}.
+We are inspired by the continuous variable quantum algorithm used to solve the Deutsch--Jozsa problem, where logical states are a continuously-parameterized in a \emph{infinite}-dimensional Hilbert space.
 Here we explore this continuous variable quantum algorithm where the logical states are continuously-parameterized in the \emph{finite}-dimensional Hilbert space of a spin system.

 This continuously-parameterized spin model of quantum computation naturally yields to a symmetric superposition of two basis states as the logical state.
 Returning to a discrete representation inspires us to discover a new oracle decision problem, which we refer to as the close Hadamard problem.